Hamzi-SE/Hamzi-SE/README.md

 - 👋 Hi, I’m @Hamzi-SE
 - 👀 I’m interested in Web Development and Software Development
-- 🌱 I’m currently learning MERN Stack Development
+- 🌱 I’m a MERN Stack Developer
-- 📫 How to reach me : muhammadhamza007123@gmail.com
+- 📫 How to reach me : hamzii.se@gmail.com

 <!---
 Hamzi-SE/Hamzi-SE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.